 First-generation college student: Neither parent has earned a four-year degree.

-First-Year Studies: specific courses for first-year students that focus on engagement and transition to college.
+First-Year Studies: The First-Year Studies Office (FYS) is devoted to ensuring a smooth transition and a successful experience for all students in their first year at UT.
+FYS offers specific courses for first-year students that focus on engagement and transition to college.
 FYS 100 is required of all first-year students and is completed by the start of fall semester.
-Other FYS courses are led by professional staff or faculty (BA 100, AGN 100, FYS 101) or topical seminars led by tenured or tenure-track faculty (FYS 129, UH 101).
+Other FYS courses are led by professional staff or faculty (BA 100, AGN 100, FYS 101) or topical seminars led by tenured or tenure-track faculty (FYS 129).

 Ignite: The Ignite Program is a unique opportunity for freshmen to learn about opportunities for involvement and life outside the classroom while meeting other new students and developing their leadership skills.
 Ignite participants learn about getting inVOLved and making a difference at the University of Tennessee.
 The Ignite Program is divided into the Summit, a fun-filled three-day retreat, Serves, a five-day service program in Knoxville, and Outdoors, a five-day outdoor leadership program- all led by our Ignite Team Leaders!